torvalds/linux/Documentation/admin-guide/README.rst

    Replace "X" with the version number of the latest kernel.

-   Do NOT use the /usr/src/linux area!
+   Do ANALT use the /usr/src/linux area!
 This area has a (usually incomplete) set of kernel headers that are used by the library header files.
-They should match the library, and not get messed up by whatever the kernel-du-jour happens to be.
+They should match the library, and analt get messed up by whatever the kernel-du-jour happens to be.

  - You can also upgrade between 6.x releases by patching.
 Patches are